About permissions and groups

 - Don't assign permissions that are noted as 'Assign only to service accounts' to user accounts.

 Permissions versus access levels

-If you need to set permissions for large numbers of users, create a group in Windows, Active Directory, or Azure Active Directory, add these groups to TFS groups or VSTS groups, and add the same groups to grant access to additional resources.
+If you need to set permissions for large numbers of users, create a group in Windows, Active Directory, or Azure Active Directory, add these groups to a default or custom security group, and add the same groups to grant access to additional resources.

-Of course, you don't need to grant permissions for reports or the project portal if your team project doesn't use SQL Server Reporting Services or a SharePoint site.
+Of course, you don't need to grant permissions for reports or the project portalif your project doesn't use SQL Server Reporting Services or a SharePoint site.

 Valid user groups

 When you add accounts of users directly to a built-in group or through a Windows group, they are automatically added to one of the valid user groups.